dawsonjon/Chips-2.0/_sources/user_manual/c_compiler.txt

 C Compiler
 ==========

 The heart of Chips is the C compiler and simulator.
-The C compiler takes allows you to define new hardware components using the C language.
+The C compiler allows you to define new hardware components using the C language.
 Components written in C can be simulated, or converted automatically into Verilog components.
 These Verilog components may then be implemented in an FPGA using tools provided by FPGA vendors.

-The flavour of C used in Chips has been made as standard as possible.
+The C dialect used in Chips has been made as standard as possible.
 This section of the manual describes the subset of the C language that is available in *Chips*.